blinskey/vim-armenian-keymaps/README.md

 ### Installing the keymap files

-The keymaps on the `master` branch are included with Vim, so you can skip ahead to [Activating a keymap](#activating-a-keymap) if you’re using a newer version of Vim and you don’t need one of the alternate keymaps from the `alt` branch.

-If the keymap file you want to use isn’t installed on your system, copy or link the file to your Vim keymap directory (`/usr/share/vim/vim74/keymap` by default in Vim 7.4).
+You’ll first need to ensure that the Armenian keymap files are installed in Vim’s `keymap` directory.
+If you’re using Vim 8 or a late release of Vim 7.4, the keymaps on the `master` branch are included out of the box, so you can skip ahead to [Activating a keymap](#activating-a-keymap).
+If you’re using an older version of Vim that doesn’t include the keymaps or if you’d like to use a keymap from the `alt` branch, you’ll need to copy or link your desired keymap files to your Vim keymap directory (`/usr/share/vim/vim74/keymap` by default in Vim 7.4).

 ### Activating a keymap